Today's Bible Reading: Matthew 20

 Heavenly Father, help us see the world through fresh eyes.
 Help us follow Jesus for right reasons and not out of self-serving motives.
 Help us imitate Jesus as we seek to serve rather than to be served.
-In the name of the Christ who served as our ransom, Amen.
+In the name of the Christ who willingly sacrificed everything to serve as our ransom, Amen.